benbusby/piro/README.md

 ![RaztotGif](img/raztot.gif)

+*Note: This is an old gif using the previous UI, but the functionality is the same.
+The current UI is a lot less cluttered.*

-*For a build guide with pictures, you can visit [the imgur album for the project here](https://imgur.com/a/DZqkBm9).*
+*For a build guide of the original RazTot with pictures, you can visit [the imgur album for the project here](https://imgur.com/a/DZqkBm9).*

 ## Browser Support (Latest Versions)